cognesy/instructor-php/docs/hub/l_l_m_support_open_a_i.md

-# Azure support

-You can connect to Azure OpenAI instance using a dedicated client provided by Instructor.
-Please note it requires setting up your own model deployment using Azure OpenAI service console.
+# Support for OpenAI API

+This is the default client used by Instructor.

+Mode compatibility:
+ - Mode::Tools (recommended)
+ - Mode::Json
+ - Mode::MdJson

 ```php